-The President has also accused its eastern neighbour, Cameroon, of not cooperating by failing to allow cross-border pursuits of Boko Haram members, who he claims return to Cameroon after attacks in Nigeria.
+The President has also accused its eastern neighbour, Cameroon, of not cooperating by failing to allow cross-border pursuits of an extremist group that is located primarily in Northern Nigeria members, who he claims return to Cameroon after attacks in Nigeria.

-On Sunday (March 2), one soldier and six Boko Haram members were killed after an assault in northern Cameroon, local media reported.
+On Sunday (March 2), one soldier and six an extremist group that is located primarily in Northern Nigeria members were killed after an assault in northern Cameroon, local media reported.

-The President claims Boko Haram has set up bases in the sparsely populated areas of Nigeria’s north-eastern neighbours Cameroon, Chad and Niger.
+The President claims an extremist group that is located primarily in Northern Nigeria has set up bases in the sparsely populated areas of Nigeria’s north-eastern neighbours Cameroon, Chad and Niger.
 Part of Nigeria’s 1,600 km border with Cameroon was closed on Feb.
 23.

 The Cameroon border closure extends from the northern state of Borno, near Lake Chad, to the southern end of Adamawa state, one of the three states in north-east Nigeria placed under a “state of emergency” in May.

 Deadly attacks have been carried out on an almost daily basis by the Islamist group in recent weeks.
 Between 90 and 140 were confirmed dead in twin attacks in Borno state last weekend, while more than 400 have been killed in Borno, Adamawa and Yobe states within the past month.